DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Q: You need 2 instances for your application, and there is an auto scale group that reaches 6 instances routinely.
 How do you redeploy for high avail + fault tollerance?
 - A: Configure the auto scale group for 2 AZ's with 2 instances each, scale up to 6.
 Set the ASG Min cap to 4.
 - R: The reason for this is that you need Fault Tollerance.
 If you set 1 EC2 in each AZ and an AZ fails, Auto Scale would need to recognize and start a second instance.
 That would take time.
 Therefore 2 instances in 2 AZ's b/c that supports all criteria.

+## 17.10.
+Mobile app (added 2/6/2021)
+- Q: You have a mobile application which will experience high (millions) demand in short windows of time.
+Transactions must be in a highly scalable / available data store which will support queries for real time transaction ranking.
+- A: Use Dynamo DB and AppSync.
+DynamoDB is highly scalable and durable.
+AppSync makes it easier to build colab apps to present shared data.

+## 17.11.
+Game that leverages Serverless (added 2/6/2021)
+- Q: You have a mobile game w/ a serverless back end.
+Primary storage is a Dynamo DB table for user and game play data.
+How can you improve performance while minimizing costs?
+- A!: Use DynamoDB Accelerator (DAX) - a fully managed in memory cache which delivers up to 10x improvement, ensure auto scaling is enabled, increase max provisioned read/writes.
+- A2: You could also use API GW and Lambda functions, enable data caching, and DynamoDB global replication.
+- API GW has no fee or startup cost.
+Lambda scales on your behalf.

+## 17.12.
+Cost Control / Cost Mgmt / Service Limits (Added 2/19/2021)
+Q: You want to make sure that the services you use don't go past the "Service Limit".
+What do you use?
+A: Trusted Advisor, because it provides real time guidance.
+Trusted Advisor inspects your environment, and makes recommendations, specifically advising of a service is at 80% or more of its limit.

+## 17.13.
+Load Sharing with Cloud and on Prem (Added 2/19/2021)
+Q: How can you share the load of 2+ servers for a web application where one is in the data center and one is in AWS? (these questions will talk about mograting an app to the cloud)
+A: You can use ELB with a weighted Target Group.
+Note the assumption is that either a) this is a direct connect, or t b) the web app is publically facing in both environments.
+Use a 50-50 approach.
+Weighted Target Groups are often used for blue/green deployment scenarios.
+May see "Zero downtime migration".
+A: You can use Route53 with a weighted routing policy.
+Again - this assumes that requests are resolved by Route 53 Questions won't necessarily give you enough to make these assumptions though.

 # 18. Test Axioms from AWS SAA Prep
 - Never the right answer.